Lifestyle

 Seasonal Considerations

-Ayurveda teaches us to adapt our practice to the seasons:
+Ayurveda asks us to adapt our practice to the seasons:

 • Spring: Focus on detoxification and renewal